dreamer2908/Baka-Epub/README.md

 There's also krytykal-to-HTML, which has the same function as Baka-HTML's but for krytykal.org and similar Wordpress sites.
 Unlike Baka-HTML, it's not a user script but just a plain Js script to run in browser Js console.

-Baka-Epub is designed especially for me.
+Baka-Epub is designed especially for me and my workflow.
+Naturally, it's likely unsuitable for non-me users, possibly including you.
 So if you're not me, I recommend using [WebToEpub](https://github.com/dteviot/WebToEpub) instead.

 For change logs, todo list, random notes, or whatever, see [baka_epub_dev_notes.txt](baka_epub_dev_notes.txt) (yes, plain text, and possibly out-of-date).